shihad1972/ansible-cmdb/README.md

 cmdb_user:    UNIX user; defaults to cmdb
 cmdb_group:   UNIX group; defaults to cmdb
 cmdb_uid:     UNIX uid of cmdb user; defaults to 145
+interface:    Network Interface to configure for DHCP
+interfaces:   A dict of network configuration for your interface.
+              This will auto configure to 172.26.80.0/24

 Dependencies
 ------------